This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - If your child is 5 years or older , take an oral, ear, or forehead temperature.

 - Help your child drink at least 6 to 8 eight-ounce cups of clear liquids each day.
 Give your child water, juice, or broth.
-Do not give sports drinks to babies and toddlers.
+Do not give sports drinks to babies or toddlers.

-- Ask if you should give your child an oral rehydration solution (ORS) to drink.
+- Ask your child's healthcare provider if you should give your child an oral rehydration solution (ORS) to drink.
 An ORS has the right amounts of water, salts, and sugar your child needs to replace body fluids.

 - If you are breastfeeding or feeding your child formula, continue to do so.
-Your baby may not feel like drinking his regular amounts with each feeding.
-If so, feed him smaller amounts more often.
+Your baby may not feel like drinking his or her regular amounts with each feeding.
+If so, feed him or her smaller amounts more often.

 - Dress your child in lightweight clothes.
 Shivers may be a sign that your child's fever is rising.
-Do not put extra blankets or clothes on him.
-This may cause his fever to rise even higher.
+Do not put extra blankets or clothes on him or her.
+This may cause his or her fever to rise even higher.
 Dress your child in light, comfortable clothing.
-Cover him with a lightweight blanket or sheet.
+Cover him or her with a lightweight blanket or sheet.
 Change your child's clothes, blanket, or sheets if they get wet.

-- Use a cool compress or give your child a bath in cool or lukewarm water.
-Your child's fever may not go down right away after his bath.
-Wait 30 minutes and check his temperature again.
+- Cool your child safely.
+Use a cool compress or give your child a bath in cool or lukewarm water.
+Your child's fever may not go down right away after his or her bath.
+Wait 30 minutes and check his or her temperature again.
 Do not put your child in a cold water or ice bath.

 Follow up with your child's healthcare provider as directed: